UWPCE-PythonCert/PythonCertDevel/_sources/modules/Sequences.rst.txt

 What is going on here???

-It turns out that that code: ``list=[]`` is evaluated *when the function is defined* -- **not** when the function is called.
+It turns out that that code: ``ac_list=[]`` is evaluated *when the function is defined* -- **not** when the function is called.

-So the name "list" in the local scope of that function always refers to the same list.
+So the name "ac_list" in the local scope of that function always refers to the same list.
 So every time the function is called, more is added to that same list.

 The moral of the story here is: